landline - spark - wireless - radio

 The Signal Electric Manufacturing Company (SEMCO) offered two types of had keys.
 There was the standard type with a circuit closer, on a wooden base.
 There was also the "standard wireless key."

 The standard wireless key was a solid brass key with a one-piece "Navy" knob.
 It came in three different (replaceable) contact size options.
-It is very similar to the Bunnell key used by DeForest (see above), but Signal's key doesn't have the strap conductor from the lever to the frame.
+It is very similar to the Bunnell key used by DeForest (see above), but Signal's key has pivot screws, and it doesn't have the strap conductor from the lever to the frame.
 This heavy key was very popular with radio amateurs.
 The three models of this key and their contact sizes are: R-62 (3/16"), R-63 (1/4"), and R-64 (3/8").

 Our SEMCO keys are listed immediately below.